NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 </details>

 <details>
-<summary>Mention what are the rules for local and global variables in Python?</summary>
+<summary>17.
+Mention what are the rules for local and global variables in Python?</summary>

 >**Answer:**
 > Local variables: If a variable is assigned a new value anywhere within the function's body, it's assumed to be local.